-The course requirements include reading the text book, watching video presentations, reading the Power Point slides, taking practices quizzes, writing six reports, and taking three multiple-choice exams (the final is not cumulative).
+The course requirements include reading the textbook, watching video presentations, reading the Power Point slides, taking practices quizzes, writing reports, and taking three multiple-choice exams (the final is not cumulative).
 The course schedule for completing practice quizzes, writing assignments and exams is listed below as well as on the course Moodle page.
 This is an on-line course that moves very quickly with assignments due throughout the semester, so it is very important that you pay close attention to the course schedule and check the Moodle site regularly.
-I provide updates and reminders near the top of the Moodle page under "Announcements."
+I provide updates and reminders on the Moodle page under "Announcements."
 Occasionally I will send emails, but do not expect email reminders of upcoming deadlines.
 Again, it is imperative that you check the Moodle site regularly.